bottlerocket-os/bottlerocket-core-kit/sources/api/corndog/README.md

 * sysctl values, based on key/value pairs in `settings.kernel.sysctl`
 * lockdown mode, based on the value of `settings.kernel.lockdown`

+corndog also provides a settings generator for hugepages, subcommand "generate-hugepages-setting".

 ## Colophon

 This text was generated from `README.tpl` using [cargo-readme](https://crates.io/crates/cargo-readme), and includes the rustdoc from `src/main.rs`.